Woman of the Bedchamber: History

+In a description from 1728, a woman of the bedchamber worked independently from the lady of the bedchamber and did not take orders from her.
+However, if a lady of the bedchamber was present, a woman of the bedchamber would always defer to her.
+If a lady of the bedchamber was present when a woman of the bedchamber arrived to dress the queen, for example, she would not dress the queen herself, but instead pass the garments to the lady of the bedchamber, who in turn helped the queen put them on.
+The procedure was the same in other respects.

 Queen Elizabeth II

-Queen Elizabeth II maintained an establishment of at least four Women of the Bedchamber, one of whom at a time was usually in attendance, until her death in 2022.
-For most of the Queen's reign they each served in rotation, remaining on duty for a fortnight at a time, during which period they were referred to as 'Lady-in-Waiting to Her Majesty' or 'Lady-in-Waiting to The Queen'.
+Queen Elizabeth II maintained an establishment of at least four women of the bedchamber, one of whom at a time was usually in attendance.
+For most of the Queen's reign they served in rotation, remaining on duty for a fortnight at a time, during which period they were referred to as 'Lady-in-Waiting to Her Majesty' or 'Lady-in-Waiting to The Queen'.
 The establishment was supplemented by 'extra' Women of the Bedchamber, who might take turns on a more occasional basis.

-At the time of her death, the Women of the Bedchamber to Queen Elizabeth II included Lady Susan Hussey and The Hon.
-Mary Morrison (both of whom were appointed in 1960) along with Lady Elton and Mrs Robert de Pass (both of whom were appointed in 1987), and The Hon.
-Dame Annabel Whitehead and Mrs. Michael Gordon Lennox (both of whom were initially appointed in 2002).
+At the time of her death, the women of the bedchamber to Queen Elizabeth II included Lady Susan Hussey and Mary Anne Morrison (both of whom were appointed in 1960) along with Lady Elton and Mrs Robert de Pass (both of whom were appointed in 1987), and Annabel Whitehead and Mrs Michael Gordon Lennox (both of whom were initially appointed in 2002).
 All continued to take regular turns on duty in the latter years of her reign.

-List of Women of the Bedchamber of Elizabeth II
+List of women of the bedchamber of Elizabeth II

 Those who served as Women of the Bedchamber to Elizabeth II included: